 In addition to developing this new vector tile format, we have rebuilt our entire platform to have vector tiles at its core.
 Mapbox Studio, our next-generation map design software, is built on vector tiles to produce custom cartography.
 Design iterations can happen in seconds and be applied to a full global vector tileset without lengthy downloads, imports, or time spent tuning database queries.
 In short, anyone will be able to make a totally custom branded map, of the entire globe, that is lighting fast on every device.
 Removing traditional bottlenecks from the creative process has allowed our cartographer AJ Ashton to give us a glimpse of what's to come.

 Our format defines a protobuf schema that can pack layers, geometries, and feature attributes from any datasource into individual vector tiles.
 Once converted, the original datasource—shapefile, geojson, postgis database—is no longer necessary.
-Paired with a renderer like the super fast Mapnik and a CartoCSS stylesheet, vector tiles can be rendered as images, UTFGrids, geojson, and more.
-And the possibilities are wide open for rendering directly on mobile devices or in the browser.Star mapnik-vector-tile on GitHub
+Paired with a renderer like the super fast Mapbox GL, vector tiles can be rendered realtime, in the browser.
+And the possibilities are wide open for rendering directly on mobile devices or in the browser.Star the Mapbox Vector Tile Specification on GitHub

 Vector tiles are designed to leverage the global scale of trillions of local details in OpenStreetMap.
 Additional OpenStreetMap tags allow map labels to be switched between multiple languages on the fly.
 And vector tiles can easily handle the rapid rate of updates to OpenStreetMap.
 Edits to the map show up on MapBox Streets and any custom styles within a matter of minutes.Start editing OpenStreetMap in iD

 Our vector tile-powered MapBox Streets dataset is highly optimized, slim enough to fit the entire world onto a single USB stick.
 By packing detailed data into lower zoom levels, vector tiles allow the highest zoom levels to be rendered at a fraction of the storage cost of raster tiles.
 Vector tiles point toward a radically more custom mapping future for mobile and offline applications that can cache more efficiently and render indefinitely from the same slim dataset.